jerrychangusa/APCSA/codelab.md

 ## Project Set-Up: Open assignment in repl.it

 Negative
-: These steps should only be done once:
+: These steps should only be done once.

 ### Go to repl.it and click on “+ New repl”.
 ![Step 2](dbz2.png)